 This probably reveals just how old-school a HTML coder I am, but I can still remember the days when Base HREF was a Big Thing.
 Here’s an obligatory link with more details for the young whipper-snappers out there.

 When I initially created a development environment locally, I had to spend a lot of time fixing broken links to images as well as cross-links between posts.
 As I struggled in my text editor to fix all these links, I had this bright idea “Hey!
 I should just use BASE HREF – that way I won’t have to fix URLs every time I move between development & the live site”.

 I happily coded in a Base HREF tag using the wpurl() function and at first, everything seemed to be fine.
 But once I switched to viewing the site through RSS, things started to break.
 First, the feed would not pass validation and second, an important plugin stopped working.

 A little bit of research showed that the W3C standards for XML documents allowed for a BASE entity, but further digging on Base HREF support in RSS revealed this dead end.
 The only way to get Base HREF in RSS it seems, is to hack the core CMS files and once I did that, there would be no easy upgrades for me.

-I gave up and went back to fixing URLs by hand1, but I’m still puzzled by why such a useful feature fell out of favor with the powers-that-be.
+I gave up and went back to fixing URLs by hand (( although I am now aware of a plugin and a technique that might make this process easier)), but I’m still puzzled by why such a useful feature fell out of favor with the powers-that-be.